 Ashley England of China Grove, N.C. has a special-needs, 8-year old child.
 The family was at a restaurant in the city on Friday, August 30, 2013 when their son, Riley, began to act up.
 Riley was shouting and loudly banging the table.
 It was obvious a number of patrons were becoming agitated by the noise.
 Ashley was embarrassed and frustrated as Riley had been acting our more in public lately.
 Then something incredible happened.
 A person in the restaurant

-“eye for eye, tooth for tooth, hand for hand, foot for foot,” Moses (Exodus 21:24 NASV) “You shall love your neighbor as yourself,” Jesus (Mathew 22:39 NASV) At first glance, the Bible seems a book of extremes.
+Español: “Ojo por ojo” significa que amas a tu prójimo como a ti mismo “eye for eye, tooth for tooth, hand for hand, foot for foot,” Moses (Exodus 21:24 NASV) “You shall love your neighbor as yourself,” Jesus (Mathew 22:39 NASV) At first glance, the Bible seems a book of extremes.
 In the rough and tumble Old Testament, you have the law demanding “eye for an eye” compensation if a person was injured.
 If you gouged out a person’s eye, then your eye was gouged out.
 Then in the New Testament you have Jesus who taught “love your neighbour.”
 Anyone reading these passages would be very confused — “eye for an eye” does not seem very loving.
 But have you ever noticed there is something strangely missing in the Old Testament?
+There is not one account of a person having their hand cut off or their eye gouged out due to a crime they committed — even though the law required it.
+Jesus wades into the controversy Then to make matters worse, Jesus weighs in …

 [by Dean Smith] In 2010, Beka and her horse Stormy competed in the “Extreme Cowboy Race,” part of the Equine Affair held annually at the Ohio Expo Center in Columbus, Ohio.
 Over 100,000 people attended the four-day affair.
 Though dozens of riders apply to compete only 30 are accepted.
 The event features obstacle courses, timed and judged events.
 But there was something about Stormy that set him apart from every other horse in that year’s event.
 Stormy is completely blind.
 This amazing story in many ways illustrates the believers faith walk with God.
 But perhaps the greatest lesson we learn is the vital connection between trust and faith.
 When she was 8-years old, Beka thought her parents were taking her to Dairy Queen to celebrate her birthday, instead they took Beka to a farm and introduced her to Stormy, a three-year old, unbroken horse they had bought for her.
 Beka said she immediately fell in love with this gangly colt, and despite being bucked off on her first ride attempt, she stubbornly broke the horse and …